 The film has an incredibly 80’s style, due to both the soundtrack (the best of the year) and the fact it feels very John Carpenter-inspired in tone, not least because Dan Stevens is channelling Kurt Russell in Escape from New York in the quietly menacing lead role here.
 Yet as indebted to the movies of the decade that style forgot as it is, this is a thriller that could only be made by a contemporary filmmaker; after all, films inspired by the 80’s are far more stylish than the ones made in the decade itself.
 It takes the post-Vietnam anti-war paranoia of films like First Blood and applies them to an equally ridiculous contemporary setting; like John Rambo in that inaugural Rambo outing, “David” (as he’s officially credited) is a victim of the Afghanistan war system that he was placed in, with many residents seeing his violent outbursts as PTSD symptoms.
 However, he’s more like John Rambo in the sequels, a merciless killing machine that will shoot whatever gets in his way.

-Another iconic 80’s character he reminded me of was Freddy Krueger- yet this was more like the character in The Nightmare on Elm Street sequels where he paradoxically became a character the audience was supposed to root for (the final shot of this movie furthers this comparison).
-He puts the family and the town at risk- yet when he’s beating up a gang of bullies in a bar, or blackmailing the head teacher of the local high school not to expel the son as he was a victim of a “hate crime”, he becomes weirdly endearing.
-The film wouldn’t work if it wasn’t for Dan Stevens’ performance; it’s perfectly pitched so that we can equally buy him as a bad-ass movie icon as we can buy him as the bogeyman murdering the townsfolk.
+Another iconic 80’s character he reminded me of was Freddy Krueger – yet this was more like the character in The Nightmare on Elm Street sequels where he paradoxically became a character the audience was supposed to root for.
+He puts the family and the town at risk – yet when he’s beating up a gang of bullies in a bar, or blackmailing the head teacher of the local high school not to expel the son as he was a victim of a “hate crime”, he becomes weirdly endearing.
+The film wouldn’t work if it wasn’t for Dan Stevens’ performance; it’s perfectly pitched so that we can equally buy him as a bad-ass movie icon and as the bogeyman murdering the townsfolk.
 I’ve never seen Downton Abbey, the TV show that’s made him internationally famous, but something tells me he’s never been allowed to throw grenades, beat up teenagers and murder people in a hall of mirrors in that show; this is presumably him playing against type, but considering I’ve never seen his “type”, this registers to me as a star making performance.